-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2011 for the Capital Outlay - Bond Fund Measure A. Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure A as to the approved bond projects list.
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2011 for the Capital Outlay - Bond Fund Measure C. Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure C as to the approved bond projects list.
 We performed the following procedures:

 - 1. We selected a sample of expenditures for the period starting July 1, 2010 and ending June 30, 2011, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 2.
-Our sample included transactions totaling \$43,825,755.
-This represents 51 percent of the total expenditures of \$86,705,384, including expenditures related to transferred funds. - 3.
-We verified that funds from the Capital Outlay Bond Fund Measure A were generally expended for the authorized bond projects.
-In addition, we verified that funds held in the Capital Outlay Bond Fund Measure A were used for salaries of administrators only to the extent they perform administrative oversight work on construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.
+Our sample included transactions totaling \$549,217.
+This represents 79 percent of the total expenditures of \$699,277. - 3.
+We verified that funds from the Capital Outlay Bond Fund Measure C were generally expended for authorized bond projects.